-O.TRANS_SEC_CLASS

-Information protection is required whenever classified information is to be transmitted, carried to, or carried through areas or components where individuals not authorized to have access to the information may have unescorted physical or uncontrolled electronic access to the information or communications media (e. g., outside the system perimeter).
-One or more of the following must be used:

-- (a) Information distributed only within an area approved for open storage of the information; - (b) National Security Agency (NSA)- approved encryption mechanisms appropriate for the encryption of classified information: - (c) Protected Transmission System; and - (d) Trusted courier.
+- O.TRANS\SEC\CLASS Information protection is required whenever classified information is to be transmitted, carried to, or carried through areas or components where individuals not authorized to have access to the information may have unescorted physical or uncontrolled electronic access to the information or communications media (e. g., outside the system perimeter).
+One or more of the following must be used: - Information distributed only within an area approved for open storage of the information; - National Security Agency (NSA)- approved encryption mechanisms appropriate for the encryption of classified information; - Protected Transmission System; and - Trusted courier.

-O.TRUSTED PATH

-The information system provides a trusted path between itself and the user for initial identification and authentication.

-O.TSF_DOMAIN_SEPARATION

-The information system maintains a domain for its own execution that protects it from external interference and tampering (e. g., by reading or modifying its code and data structures).

-O.USER_INACTIVITY

-The information system must detect an interval of user inactivity, such as no keyboard entries, and disable any future user activity until the user reestablishes the correct identity with a valid authenticator.
+O.TRUSTED_PATH The information system provides a trusted path between itself and the user for initial identification and authentication.
+O.TSF_DOMAIN_SEPARATION The information system maintains a domain for its own execution that protects it from external interference and tampering (e. g., by reading or modifying its code and data structures).
+O.USER_INACTIVITY The information system must detect an interval of user inactivity, such as no keyboard entries, and disable any future user activity until the user reestablishes the correct identity with a valid authenticator.
+O.USER_LOCKING The information system provides user initiated self-locking of interactive sessions.

-O.USER LOCKING

-The information system provides user initiated self-locking of interactive sessions.
 To unlock a user-locked session, the user must provide the correct identity with a valid authenticator.

-O.WARNING BANNER

-All authorized users are notified that they are subject to being monitored, recorded, and audited through the use of an NNSA approved warning text and positive acknowledgement by the user is required before granting the user access to system resources.

-4.2 Security Objectives for the Environment

-O.ACCESS Each user's access rights and privileges are authorized, prior to the user's first access to the TOE.
+O.WARNING_BANNER All authorized users are notified that they are subject to being monitored, recorded, and audited through the use of an NNSA approved warning text and positive acknowledgement by the user is required before granting the user access to system resources.
+4.2 Security Objectives for the Env vironment O.ACCESS Each user's access rights and privileges are authorized, prior to the user's first access to the TOE.

-O.ACCESS_AUTH_Q All users (including privileged users) shall possess, at a minimum, a current "Q" Access Authorization prior to their first access to the TOE.
+O.ACCESS_AUTH_L All users (including privileged users) shall, at a minimum, possess a current "L" Access Authorization prior to their first access to the TOE

-O.ACCESS_FORMAL Prior to their first access to information, each user's needto-know is formally authorized by management or the data owner-steward through a position description or written access list.

-O.ACCESS_MALICIOUS Environmental controls are required to sufficiently mitigate will help in achieving this objective, but will not be sufficient.
+- O.ACCESS\FORMAL Prior to their first access to information, each user's needto-know is formally authorized by management or the data owner-steward through a position description or written access list. - O.ACCESS\MALICIOUS Environmental controls are required to sufficiently mitigate (deterrence, detection, and response) the threat of malicious actions by authenticated users.
+Information system controls will help in achieving this objective, but will not be sufficient.